The Homeless Reduction Bill has now been agreed by both houses.

 and is awaiting Royal Assent when it will become an Act.
 No date has been set for the Royal Assent.

-Update: The Bill has now received Royal Assent on 27 April 2017 and so this is now the Homeless Reduction Act.
+Update: The Bill has now received Royal Assent on 27 April 2017 and so this is now the Homelessness Reduction Act 2017.
 No date has been provided for commencement of the sections detailed below but that will be the final stage.
 It could be later this year.

 Section 21 notice and threatened with homelessness